Jared McCain: Philadelphia 76ers (2024–2026)

 McCain made his National Basketball Association (NBA) debut on October 23, 2024, in a 124–109 loss to the Milwaukee Bucks.
 On November 13, he recorded a career-high 34 points and 10 assists in a 114–106 loss to the Cleveland Cavaliers.
-He was named the Eastern Conference Rookie of the Month for November 2024, becoming the first player from the 76ers to receive the honor since Ben Simmons in March 2018.
-On December 14, it was announced that McCain had suffered a meniscus tear in his left knee, which sidelined him indefinitely.
+He was named the Eastern Conference Rookie of the Month for October and November after leading all NBA rookies with 16.0 points per game over 18 appearances, becoming the first 76ers player to receive the honor since Ben Simmons in March 2018.
+On December 14, it was announced that McCain had suffered a meniscus tear in his left knee, sidelining him indefinitely.
 On January 10, 2025, it was officially reported that he would miss the remainder of the season.